roualdes/openintro-statistics/README.md

-This nascent project attempts to introduce R code into [OpenIntro Statistics](https://github.com/OpenIntroOrg/openintro-statistics), the book from which this project is derived.
+This nascent project attempts to [knit](http://yihui.name/knitr/) R code into [OpenIntro Statistics](https://github.com/OpenIntroOrg/openintro-statistics), the book from which this project is derived.

 Project Organization
 --------------------